 In the 1970s, construction of the Marta line further changed the surrounding landscape and in doing so, created the Decatur Square that we know today.

-The monument has often looked out of place as Decatur has become one of the more liberal environments in the state.
-In 2017, DeKalb commissioners voted 6-1 to seek the obelisk's removal but couldn't find anyone to take it off their hands.
+The monument looked increasingly out of place as Decatur became one of the more liberal and diverse parts of the state.
+In 2017, DeKalb commissioners voted to remove the statue but couldn't find anyone to take it off their hands.
 Those efforts were stymied in 2019 by the state's new monument-protection law.
 That year, the county placed a contextual marker next to it instead.

-You'll find this marker on the border of Agnes Scott College, on East College Avenue near the South McDonough Street intersection.
+This marker used to be on the border of Agnes Scott College, on East College Avenue near the South McDonough Street intersection.
 (A similar marker sits on East Lake Road at Ponce de Leon Avenue.)
 In 1913, the United Daughters of the Confederacy conceived of naming a transcontinental series of highways after Confederate President Jefferson Davis.
 It would counter a similar proposal that had been made the year before for an Abraham Lincoln Highway.

 As the U.S. Dept. of Transportation explains, 'In that era, it was common for private organizations to identify a route, give it a name, and promote its use and improvement.'
 The Jefferson Davis Highway eventually stretched all the way to the border with Canada in the Northwest.
 In 1925, a new government numbering system for highways made the name obsolete, although some Southern states continued to preserve the name.
-UDC markers such as this one can still be found across the country.
+The UDC erected this marker in 1931.